Leave of Absence (LOA)

 While on a LOA, you may not:

-- use any of the titles specified in the Foresters Act (section 19) or the ABCFP Bylaws (verbally, written, or in electronic communications) which could lead a member of the public to believe you are a practicing member of the association;
+- use any of the titles specified in the ABCFP Bylaws or the Forest Professionals Regulation (verbally, written, or in electronic communications), which could lead a member of the public to believe you are a practicing registrant of the association;

-- engage in the practice of professional forestry in British Columbia without first reinstating to full active membership;
+- engage in the practice of professional forestry in British Columbia without first reinstating to full active registration;

 - display your certificate, nor use your professional stamp(s) and/or seal(s);